lishilin63/CNN-Feature-Visualization/README.md

 **MNIST Feature**

-We created a basic 3-layers CNN for MNIST dataset, and visualized each layers' features.
-We can look at how that image activates the neurons of the first convolutional layer.
-We notice that each filter has learned differently to activate optimally for different features of the image.
-Also, as layer increases, the images which activate feature optimally will be less clear than previous layers'.
+We created a basic 3-layers CNN for MNIST dataset, and visualized the output before the last dense layer which activate the unit in the dense layer.
+We can observe different inputs which activates different neurons so that the CNN classifies them to each category.
+We notice that each filter has learned differently to optimally activate the dense layer unit.

 First Layer |